netfree/lftc/README.md

 # lftc

-# Reviwed by Mihalache Stefan Cristian sgr 935/1:
+# Reviewed by Mihalache Stefan Cristian sgr 935/1:

 - should add constant possibility in expression
 - identifier should contain digits